 Provincial Assessments are written in Numeracy (grade 10) and Literacy (grades 10 and 12).
 Sessions for these assessments are in November, January, April, and June each year.
-The Ministry of Education sets these schedules, and these Numeracy and Literacy assessments are graduation requirements for B.C. students
+The Ministry of Education sets these schedules, and these Numeracy and Literacy assessments are graduation requirements for B.C. students.

-Schedules for these exams can be found in the following places: Ministry Website: (https://www2.gov.bc.ca/assets/gov/education/administration/kindergarten-to-grade-12/exams/2022-23-graduation-assessment-schedule.pdf).
-School Website: rickhansen.abbyschools.ca.
+Schedules for these exams can be found in the following places:

+- Ministry Website: 2023-24-graduation-assessment-schedule.pdf (gov.bc.ca) - School Website: Rick Hansen Secondary (abbyschools.ca)